autumn-mck/site-web-gen-java/how-to.md

 main().catch(console.error);
 ```

-You'll probably have noticed that the program still appears to be running, and you can no longer type in the terminal.
+You might have have noticed that the program still appears to be running, and you can no longer type in the terminal.
 You can press Ctrl + c when focused on the terminal to stop the currently running program at any time.

 2 Options: